Finetuning CLIP to Reason about Pairwise Differences: Experiments

 We qualitatively observe that adding in the text embedding of (especially long) comparison-based descriptions to original text prompts leads to slightly more visually consistent generations with our text (see \cref{fig:image_gen}).
 In the provided examples, these comparison-based descriptions negatively impact the visual coherence of generations from CLIP + Stable diffusion (regions circled in red in \cref{fig:image_gen}), while PC-CLIP + Stable Diffusion much better captures the text from the comparison-based additions in the generated images.
 We provide more examples and a more in-depth discussion in \cref{appx:image_gen_examples}.\\

 \paragraph{PC-CLIP better localizes classes and their differences} We consider the same notion of language descriptions of pairwise class differences as in our comparative prompting.
 Here, we assess text encoder quality as $d(f_A - f_B, f_{A - B})$, which measures the distance between the difference in our model's embedding and our model's embedding of the semantic (LLM-generated) difference.
 We argue that this is a reasonable metric, as a desirable property of our model is to capture nice geometric properties, such as obeying arithmetic operations in the embedding space.
-In these experiments, we report the cosine distance as our distance function $d$.

-We report the distance for both our model and the standard CLIP features when averaged over the pairs of confused classes in each downstream task from our comparative prompting (see Table \ref{tab:image_text_eval}).
+We report the distance for both our model and the standard CLIP features in Table \ref{tab:image_text_eval}). \rebuttal{In these experiments, we report the average distances in embedding space over the pairs of confused classes in each downstream task from our comparative prompting.
+As mentioned previously, for the text description of the difference between these confused classes (i.e., the inputs to extracting our difference embedding $f_{A-B}$), we use GPT-4 to generate these comparisons, using the exact prompt provided in Appendix \ref{appx:comp_prompts}.} We report the cosine distance as our distance function $d$.

 We observe that the text encoder is significantly improved across all datasets.
 The first two columns illustrate that it better aligns the difference in text embeddings with the corresponding actual language description of the difference.
 The last two columns demonstrate that our finetuning does not simply collapse the representation space; the negative difference in class prompt embeddings is further away from the description of the difference.
 This better localization provides a likely explanation for better performance in difference-based classification and from comparative prompting.